(This article may contain affiliate links, which means we might earn a small commission if you click and make a purchase. Thank you!)

 The options are also endless in Las Vegas if you want to experience nature.
-A day-trip to the Hoover Dam has become a vacationer’s rite-of-passage during a trip to Las Vegas.
+A day trip to the Hoover Dam has become a vacationer’s rite of passage during a trip to Las Vegas.

-You can also make a visit to Red Rock Canyon, the Seven Magic Mountains, or visit one of the many state and national parks close to Vegas.
-Oh and don’t forget you also have the opportunity to take a day trip to the Grand Canyon!
+Oh, and don’t forget you also have the opportunity to take a day trip to the Grand Canyon!

 Since both cities offer so many invigorating outdoor adventures, the verdict on which is better for nature excursions is hard to make.
 The options are so large for both cities, a vacation based on just outdoor activities alone is completely feasible if that is your desire.

 Palm Springs is a destination that forms part of the alluring vibe of California in general.
 It is definitely a place worth visiting when you have the chance.
-If quiet relaxation is your primary goal then Palm Springs may be for you.
+If quiet relaxation is your primary goal, then Palm Springs may be for you.

-In terms of things to do, Las Vegas is the much better choice overall!
+In terms of things to do, Las Vegas is a much better choice overall!
 You can fulfill every aspect of what defines a Palm Springs visit in Las Vegas as well, plus a whole lot more.
-A Las Vegas vacation can be as active or as relaxing as you choose but when you get an itch to hit the town, you’ll be glad you’re in Las Vegas!
+A Las Vegas vacation can be as active or as relaxing as you choose, but when you get an itch to hit the town, you’ll be glad you’re in Las Vegas!

-If you’re ready to start planning your Vegas getaway be sure to check out our Las Vegas Visitor Guide.
+If you’re ready to start planning your Vegas getaway, be sure to check out our Las Vegas Visitor Guide.
 It’s full of ideas and discounts that will help you plan the perfect Las Vegas vacation!

 More Las Vegas Travel Comparisons

 Find out how these vacation destinations stack up against Las Vegas.